-- The first instance judge nevertheless followed Punt v Symonds and found the issuing of shares to be an improper purpose.
+- The first instance judge nevertheless followed Punt v Symonds and found the issuing of shares to be for an improper purpose.

 - However, he also stated that the general meeting could have authorised the shares, either by ex ante modification or ex post ratification.

 Bamford v Bamford

 - The directors issues shares to thwart a takeover bid.